jeffrichley/project-lily/docs/source/dependency-groups.md

 Dependency groups are defined in `pyproject.toml` and provide a clean way to manage different types of dependencies:

-- **Runtime dependencies**: Core functionality required to use the library (currently pydantic for data validation)
+- **Runtime dependencies**: Core functionality required to use the library (currently dataclasses for data validation)
 - **Development dependencies**: Tools for development, testing, and quality assurance
 - **Documentation dependencies**: Tools for building documentation
 - **Type checking dependencies**: Tools for static type analysis